 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-In press releases, both Walmart and Kroger shared that supermarkets would be adding temporary plexiglass sneeze guards to pharmacy lanes and checkout counters.
+In press releases, both Walmart and Kroger shared that supermarkets would be adding temporary plastic or acrylic sneeze guards to pharmacy lanes and checkout counters.

 Kroger, which operates several regional chains such as Ralphs, Smith’s and others, also said it would be adding the sneeze guards on Tuesday to its more than 2,700 stores in the coming weeks, USA Today reported.